intel/dffml/docs/tutorials/sources/file.rst

 .. literalinclude:: ../../../dffml/source/ini.py
     :lines: 18-24

 Here we have added the entrypoint to INISource class as "ini".
-The New Source should inherit from FileSource and MemorySource as it abstracts the saving and loading of files so that we only have to implement the load_fd and dump_fd methods.
+The new Source should inherit from FileSource and MemorySource as it abstracts the saving and loading of files so that we only have to implement the load_fd and dump_fd methods.
 It takes care of decompression on load and re-compression on save if the files extension signifies that it's compressed.